-At the heart of UMBC’s diversity are the student organizations that represent the various backgrounds of the student body.
+At the heart of UMBC’s efforts to establish diversity and inclusion are the student organizations that represent the various backgrounds of the student body.
 These organizations allow communities of people with shared histories and traditions to come together and celebrate their cultures while keeping them alive.

 These organizations also allow opportunities for cultural appreciation year-round instead of having people’s history and culture be relegated to a single month of acknowledgement out of the entire year.
 Allowing students to not only accept their heritage but also to celebrate it and share it with people who are curious is an imperative part of university life.

-Students should take the time to celebrate cultures and traditions with their peers, whether that means swinging by the Black Student Union fashion show, attending a talk the same group leads about police brutality or stopping in for the Spanish Film Club’s film festival.
-There are many opportunities to explore interests in other cultures on campus.
+Students should take the time to learn about cultures and traditions with their peers, whether that means swinging by the Black Student Union fashion show, attending a talk the same group leads about police brutality or stopping in for the Spanish Film Club’s film festival.
+There are many opportunities to explore other cultures on campus.